mosets/docs/fields.md

  This parameter let you set the height of the video player to be displayed in details view.
 Leave this parameter empty for default value.

  #### Parameter
  Mosets Tree allows you to enter additional Youtube parameters.
-Separate each parameter by comma.
+Separate each parameter by `&`.
 This allows you to control how Youtube is presented to your visitors.
-Visit [here](https://developers.google.com/youtube/player_parameters#Parameters) for more information.
+Visit [here](https://developers.google.com/youtube/player_parameters#Parameters) for more Youtube's parameters information.

  #### Youtube's Input description
  You can set an explanation for your Youtube field.
 You can tell your users what to insert into this field and guide your users by providing an example along with the description.